x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/configure-overrides.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: c8f315b3-1d5e-4ad9-8bea-9c3a4a13ebfc
-description: "Summary: Learn how to configure local overrides (also known as server overrides) and global overrides for managed availability in Exchange Server 2016 and 2019."
+description: "Summary: Learn how to configure local overrides (also known as server overrides) and global overrides for managed availability in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Configure managed availability overrides